-We met Brent Buntyn (the owner of Ashland Mine Productions) on a ride in NC a few years back by chance.
-Our paths crossed on a roadside pit-stop and gear-heads being gear-heads our conversations went from causal bike talk, to industry talk, to talks of RevZilla and his film production company working together at some point - all over a Gatorade and a refuel.
+We met Brent Buntyn (the owner of Ashland Mine Productions) on a ride in North Carolina a few years back by chance.
+Our paths crossed on a roadside pit-stop and gear-heads being gear-heads our conversations went from causal bike talk, to industry talk, to talks of RevZilla and his film production company working together at some point, all over a Gatorade and a refuel.

-Brent also decided to call in Todd Bell, whom was to be flown out from LA to lend his expertise to the project.
+Brent also decided to call in Todd Bell, who was flown out from Los Angeles to lend his expertise to the project.
 Todd has had vast previous experience on other moto film projects and was excited to be involved.

 The table was now set.
-We just needed the gear to show up on time and to make sure everyone got to NC without incident.
+We just needed the gear to show up on time and to make sure everyone got to North Carolina without incident.